-Figure 9a reports the results of an event study where the outcome is the probability of any individual to be active in multiple fields.
-Figure 9b reports instead city-level specialization.
+Figure 8a reports the results of an event study where the outcome is the probability of any individual to be active in multiple fields.
+Figure 8b reports instead city-level specialization.
 As cities are connected to a larger market, we would expect them to start specializing in certain fields of knowledge.
 To measure concentration, I estimate the Hirschman-Herfindahl Index of disciplines within a city, and of topics within those disciplines.
 In other words, I calculate to what extent publications are mostly centered around a few fields (or subfields), versus evenly spread across many.
 The results suggest a clear increase in specialization in both cases after access to the railroad network.
-In line with suggestive evidence, the measurement confirms, for instance, that Göttingen has a high concentration in mathematics and theoretical physics; Weimar literary; Stuttgart, Munich, Darmstadt and Aachen in
+In line with suggestive evidence, the measurement confirms, for instance, that Göttingen has a high concentration in mathematics

-- (a) Destination city's rank based on total number of individuals. - (b) Destination city's rank based on individuals in the same profession.
+(b) Destination city's rank based on individuals in the same profession.